 2.Plan tax payment

 To effectively run your start-up, you would need to understand how your taxes work and plan payments.
+If you work for yourself you should understand how to file taxes for the self-employed.
 A healthy business pays taxes.
 Smart businesses pay what is due to the government as recommended by their accountants or auditors.

 - Use cloud accounting systems